-The British Heart Foundation (BHF) National Audit of Cardiac Rehabilitation (NACR) is hosted by the University of York in collaboration with NHS Digital.
+The NHS England National Audit of Cardiac Rehabilitation (NACR) is commissioned through NHS Arden & Gem and hosted by the University of York.

-- Monitor and support cardiovascular rehabilitation (CR) teams and commissioners in delivering high-quality and effective services, to evidence-based standards, for the benefit of all eligible patients.
+Monitor cardiovascular rehabilitation (CR) service provision across Integrated Care Boards (ICBs) and Clinical Networks to support delivery of good quality and effective services, to evidence-based standards, for the benefit of all eligible patients.

-- Map the extent of provision and highlight inequalities and insufficiencies in delivery against key service indicators at Strategic Clinical Network, Clinical Commissioning Group, Health Board and Cardiac Network levels for over 320 programmes in the UK.
+Map the extent and quality of CR provision and report on inequalities in delivery against key service indicators for over 320 programmes in the UK.

 Improve service provision of CR via targeted research to determine the effectiveness of routinely delivered CR services on patient agreed outcomes, cardiovascular disease risk profiles and health and social care utilisation.

 Use the audit to benchmark CR programmes to agreed standards via the National Certification Programme for Cardiac Rehabilitation (NCP_CR), run in partnership with the British Association of Cardiovascular Prevention and Rehabilitation (BACPR)

 5. Tailor and evaluate NHS funding for CR

 Identify inequalities in service delivery and use this data to inform NHS England spending on CR.
 Evaluate the impact of NHS funding for CR service delivery